Tata Steel to invest Rs 3,000 cr in Jharkhand in next 3 yrs to expand capacities | Business

 It has a revenue to the tune of Rs 1,84,191.47 crore.

-It is the world's second-most geographically diversified steel producer, having operations in 26 countries and commercial presence in over 50 countries.

-The larger production facilities are in India, the UK, the Netherlands, Thailand, Singapore, China and Australia.
+The larger production facilities are in India, the UK, the Netherlands, Thailand, and Singapore.
 Tata Steel Limited (India), Tata Steel Europe Limited (formerly Corus), NatSteel and Tata Steel Thailand are the operating companies within the Group.

 The company's raw material operations are spread across India and Canada, the key manufacturing functions are performed by the raw materials and iron-making groups, while the Shared Services provides maintenance support for a smooth production.